arafatm/arafatm.github.io/secret/interview.system.design.md

 ## CHAPTER 14: DESIGN YOUTUBE

 In this chapter, you are asked to design YouTube.
 The solution to this question can be applied to other interview questions like designing a video sharing platform such as Netflix and Hulu.

-__Figure__ 14-1 shows the YouTube homepage.

 YouTube looks simple: content creators upload videos and viewers click play.
 Is it really that simple?
 Not really.
 There are lots of complex technologies underneath the simplicity.
 Let us look at some impressive statistics, demographics, and fun facts of YouTube in 2020 [1] [2].
-- Total number of monthly active users: 2 billion.
+- Total number of _monthly active users_: 2 billion.
-- Number of videos watched per day: 5 billion.
+- Number of _videos watched per day_: 5 billion.
-- 73% of US adults use YouTube.
+- _73% of US adults_ use YouTube.
-- 50 million creators on YouTube.
+- _50 million creators_ on YouTube.
-- YouTube’s Ad revenue was $15.1 billion for the full year 2019, up 36% from 2018.
+- _YouTube’s Ad revenue was $15.1 billion_ for the full year 2019, up 36% from
+  2018.
-- YouTube is responsible for 37% of all mobile internet traffic.
+- YouTube is responsible for _37% of all mobile internet traffic_.
-- YouTube is available in 80 different languages.
+- YouTube is available in _80 different languages_.

 From these statistics, we know YouTube is enormous, global and makes a lot of money.

 ### Step 1 - Understand the problem and establish design scope